ehannum/chaosMachine/README.md

 3. node server/server.js
 4. navigate to localhost:3030

 Sounds are pulled from a folder in public/ called sounds/.
-Git doesn't allow empty folders so you'll just have to add one.
-After that, add folders to sounds/ with the names of all of your categories of sounds.
+Add folders to sounds/ with the names of all of your categories of sounds.
 Sound files should go in those subfolders.
 Sounds put directly in the sounds/ folder will be ignored.
 Any and all audio formats are supported (as far as I know).